yuvaraj-gimco/infograph/docs/sources/datasources/graphite.md

 +++
-title = "Graphite Data Source Guide" description = "Guide for using graphite in Grafana" keywords = ["grafana", "graphite", "guide"] type = "docs"
+title = "Using Graphite in Grafana" description = "Guide for using graphite in Grafana" keywords = ["grafana", "graphite", "guide"] type = "docs"